numediaweb/devenv/README.md

 ### Xdebug and RabbitMQ consumer commands

 Running `c rabbitmq:consumer -m 100 work_queue_consume` doesn't triger xdebug in the IDE.
-To make PhpStorm aware of the connection you need to prefix the command with the environement variable: `PHP_IDE_CONFIG="serverName=aggregate-reviews.dev" c rabbitmq:consumer -m 100 work_queue_consume`
+To make PhpStorm aware of the connection you need to prefix the command with the environement variable: `PHP_IDE_CONFIG="serverName=snfreports-mic.dev" php bin/console messenger:consume rabbit`

 ## Switching between PHP versions